jj-zhu/jj-zhu.github.io/index.md

 Overall, I am interested in computational algorithms and dynamical systems.
 My group focuses on research in state-of-the-art machine learning and optimization.
-Specifically, I started my research career in optimization and subsequently became interested in the **robustness theory for machine learning** and **kernel methods**.
+Specifically, I started my research career in optimization and subsequently became interested in **robust probabilistic machine learning** and **kernel methods**.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
 It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport**.

-For example, in some of my previous works, I invented [robust learning algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
+For example, in some of my previous works, I invented [robust probabilistic ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms have deep theoretical roots in dynamical system theory such as PDEs.
 Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization with dynamical system theory such as (PDE) gradient flows and optimal transport.
 Recently, I became interested in the Hellinger geometry (a.k.a.
 Fisher-Rao space) and collaborated with Alexander Mielke on [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-)Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).